Triggers I Can't Live Without

 Script triggers often solve problems that otherwise couldn't be overcome.
 While script triggers are incredibly useful, don't abuse this feature or you may encounter script conflicts.
 Alternatives to script triggers are auto-enter calculations, manually run scripts and many other FileMaker features.
 Become familiar with every tool on your belt so you can choose the right feature for the job at hand.
 Hesitate to use triggers but when they solve the problem better than any other approach, use their power to design a top notch solution!

-A Little History I remember back when I worked at Claris technical support, the development team passed around a questionnaire asking what kind of script triggers would we like to see in FileMaker.
+I remember back when I worked at Claris technical support, the development team passed around a questionnaire asking what kind of script triggers would we like to see in FileMaker.
 That was back when version 3.0 was released!
 As you all know, we had to wait till version 10.0 for script triggers to see the light of day.
 But, it was worth the wait.
 What I'd like to share with you today is a few of my favorite scripts that initiate via triggers.

 FYI: Claris Corporation produced FileMaker, MacDraw, MacPaint, ClarisWorks, MacWrite and many other favorites. in 1998, Claris decided to focus on FileMaker, dropping all other products but gaining the new company name, FileMaker, Inc.